SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

 ![Workspace Review - New Policy](../../.gitbook/assets/setup-workspace-review-create-new-policy-template.png)

-While **the steps for the policy setup are the same** for all of the above options, when one of the **template options** are selected and depending on the template, **certain steps are automatically enabled**.
-These steps can always be turned off while editing the policy.
+While **the steps for the policy setup are the same** for all of the above options, when one of the **template options** is selected, and depending on the template, **certain steps are automatically enabled**.
+These steps can be turned off while editing the policy.

 ### Policy Steps

-As an example, for this article, we will select the Membership template for the Workspace Review policy.
+As an example for this article, we will select the Membership template for the Workspace Review policy.

 Selecting the Memberships template gives you the following options:
 * **Define the policy name (1)**